yidilozdemir/freesurfer_label_operations/README.md

 # freesurfer_label_operations
-Some codes I wrote up to do between and within subject comparison of anatomical ROIs, in either unix or matlab.
+Some codes I wrote up to do between and within subject comparison of anatomical ROIs, in either unix, matlab or R

 *Not for public use as of now due to server update for a month; unable to access data and work on scripts*